Welcome to your insider look at a completely one-of-a-kind hotel in the lovely quirky and artistic town of Portland, Oregon!

 Caravan is an extremely unique hotel that is entirely made up of tiny houses on wheels which travelers can rent out by the night and get to experience the feeling of living inside a real tiny house.

-Tiny living started as a movement of people voluntarily choosing to downside their living space, to skip the traditional life of excess and excessive bills, to live simpler, more purposeful, greener, and so on.
+Tiny living started as a movement of people voluntarily choosing to downsize and simplify their living space, to skip the traditional life of excess stuff and excessive bills, and to live more purposeful, greener, and minimalist.

 Tiny houses can be as unique as the builders that make them, but they generally fall within about 100 to 400 square feet, hence making them officially 'tiny'.